SDM-TIB/InterpretME_Demo/README.md

 [4] E. Iglesias, S. Jozashoori, D. Chaves-Fraga, D. Collarana, M.-E. Vidal.
 SDM-RDFizer: An RML Interpreter for the Efficient Creation of RDF Knowledge Graphs.
 In: CIKM ’20:Proceedings of the 29th ACM International Conference on Information & Knowledge Management, ACM, New York, NY,USA, 2020.
 DOI: [10.1145/3340531.3412881](https://doi.org/10.1145/3340531.3412881).

 [5] P.D.
 Rohde.
 DeTrusty v0.11.2.
 2023.
 DOI: [10.5281/zenodo.7670670](https://doi.org/10.5281/zenodo.7670670).

-## License
-This work is licensed under the MIT license.

-## Authors
-InterpretME has been developed by members of the Scientific Data Management Group at TIB, as an ongoing research effort.
-The development is co-ordinated and supervised by Maria-Esther Vidal.
-We strongly encourage you to report any issues you have with InterpretME.
-Please, use the GitHub issue tracker to do so.
-InterpretME has been implemented in joint work by Yashrajsinh Chudasama, Disha Purohit, and Philipp D. Rohde.